-Not only do my kiddos love to eat these, they love even more that they can do this easily on their own, no matter the age.
+Not only do my kiddos love to eat these, but they also love that they can do this easily on their own, no matter the age.
 So just in time for school and church Halloween parties, here is our family’s simple how-to.

-You’re welcome.
+- Banana Ghosts: You’ll need bananas, mini chocolate chips, and regular chocolate chips.
 Cut the bananas into thirds.
 Use the mini chips to create the eyes and the regular-sized chocolate chips for the ghosts’ mouths.
-This was easily the kids’ fave to make—anything involving chocolate is a win in their book.
+This was easily the kids’ fave to make!
+Anything involving chocolate is a win in their book.

-Get your kiddos, get your fruits, get your crafting skills, and get making these Powell-AND-kid-approved Halloween sweet treats.
+Get your kiddos, get your fruits, get your crafting skills, and get making these mom-AND-kid-approved Halloween sweet treats.